avbentem/preservica-api-demo/README.md

 ## Development

-This uses Vue 3 preview, PrimeVue, PrimeIcons and PrimeFlex with TypeScript.
+This uses Vue 3, PrimeVue, PrimeIcons and PrimeFlex with TypeScript.

 <details>
 <summary>Details</summary>